Incentives can be given to exporters, but they have to be justified, WTO compliant: Goyal

 The minister called upon exporters to identify their strengths, potentials and competitive advantages in specific sectors, and focus on harnessing them in the world markets.
 In the post-COVID era, he said, there is going to be perceptible change in the global supply-chains, and Indian industrialists and exporters should be looking to capture significant share in the world trade.

 Goyal assured them that the government will be a pro-active supporter and facilitator in their efforts, and the Indian missions abroad can play an important role in that.
-"Incentives can be given, but they have to be justified, reasonable, and WTO-compliant (World Trade organisation)," he said.
+"Incentives can be given, but they have to be justified, reasonable, and WTO (World Trade Organization) compliant," he said.

 - READ MORE ON: